 - Loss of consciousness

-- Nerve damage that causes tingling sensations, pain and numbness in the limbs, hands and feet
+- Nerve damage that causes tingling, pain and numbness in the limbs, hands and feet

 - Weight – Being overweight is a primary risk factor for type 2 diabetes.